SWANA Ontario Scholarships

 Scholarships are awarded to students who are concentrating on improving and understanding waste practices and systems, with a focus on progressive and sustainable management.

-The Region of Halton, Teresa To, and the Ontario Chapter of the Solid Waste Association of North America (SWANA) offer a graduate scholarship in memory of Cliff Chan.
+The Ontario Chapter of the Solid Waste Association of North America (SWANA) offers a $4,000 graduate scholarship in memory of Cliff Chan, former Region of Halton staff member and a Director on the Ontario Chapter of SWANA.

 swana-ontario-chapter-scholarship-application-graduate-student